Sai271828/iex-parser/docs/functions.rst

 Package Functions
 =================

+The package provides the following functions for downloading and parsing historical DEEP data from IEX.
+The parse functions run a built C++ parser to extract data from the PCAP files.
+For a detailed explanation of the data format, refer to the :ref:`usage` section.

 Download historical data from IEX
 -----------------

-The following functions are available for downloading historical data from IEX.
+The package provides a function to download historical data from IEX.
+The function downloads the data for a specific date and saves it to the specified directory.
+If the file already exists, the function skips the download.

 .. autofunction:: iex_cppparser.download.download_hist_file